Direct Payment Options

 All of the Above

 Many student and their families will use a combination of financial aid, financing options, and direct payment to cover their total charges.
 To avoid late payment fees and holds on the student account, it's important to communicate with our office on how you are planning to pay your bill, so that we can work with you on any missing pieces.
-Visit our billing page more information on the billing process at UVM.
+Visit our billing page for more information on the billing process at UVM.

 Things to Consider